The Ten Best Summery Day Trips Out of Brisbane

 Wivenhoe Dam is a one-hour drive from Brisbane on the M2.

-FOR GIANT PRAWNS AND FINE DINING: BALLINA AND BYRON
+FOR GIANT PRAWNS AND POOLSIDE COCKTAILS: BALLINA AND BYRON

 Jumping in a car with your mates and coasting over the border to one of New South Wales' lesser-known spots — now that's a Brisbane rite of passage.
 You can basically throw a pin at a map of the northern coast and find a great beachside place to visit, but only one is the home of the big prawn.
 Yes, really.

 Ballina also boasts a historic waterfront trail where spotting dolphins isn't unusual, plus the kind of rolling surf that laps at the mouth of the town's river and makes for gentle watery fun.
-The Australian Seabird Rescue, Research, Rehabilitation and Coastal Education Centre and the Macadamia Castle also feature among Ballina's attractions, for those fond of animals, nuts or both.
+The Byron Bay Wildlife Sanctuary also features among the region's attractions, for those fond of animals.
 Then, on the way back up to Brissie, stop by Crystalbrook Byron for a happy hour cocktail by the pool.

 Ballina is a three-hour drive from Brisbane along the Pacific Motorway.